luccamendonca/dlauncher/README.md

 1. The available executables (such as chrome, firefox, or any other browser you want to use) and
 2. Your shortcuts

-Use the `config.yaml` no the root dir of this repository as an example.
+Use the `config.yaml` on the root dir of this repository as an example.
 The default location for the config file is `~/.config/dlauncher/dlauncher.yaml`, but you may create it anywhere you want and use the `DLAUNCHER_CONFIG_PATH` env var to tell dlauncher where your config file is located.

 ### Running